vdamewood/siliko/Readme.txt

 The following features are planned for future versions:

-* constants: the library will recognize e, and pi constants as numbers representing their respective values.
 * functions, including:
   * build-in support for an abs() function that will work with the C abs(), labs(), and fabs() functions as needed.